Name: Royal Guard [Senate Guard]

 Accessory Count: 4

-Accessory Details: blaster rifle (with strap), blaster pistol, removable soft-goods outer robe, environmental display stand
+Accessory Details: strapped blaster rifle, blaster pistol, removable soft-goods outer robe, environmental display stand

 Date Stamp: 2004